Prev heroicrelics.org

 dsc31140.jpg

-The sign accompanying the X-1.
-It reads
+The sign which accompanied the X-1.

 Bell X-1 Glamorous Glennis